 How Does A Certificate Of Deposit (CD) Work?

 A CD in banking is a lot like a federal credit union or a bank’s high-yield savings account.
 You put money in it, and then you earn interest every month.
-After that, the interest compounds, growing your principal at a set rate (annual percentage yields) until the term length has been completed.
+After that, the interest compounds, growing your principal at a fixed rate (annual percentage yields) until the term length has been completed.
 When the term is completed, the account will automatically renew if it’s not liquidated or transferred to a new certificate.

 For example, if I put $500 in a CD for five years at a rate of 1.20% annual percentage yield (APY), my ending balance at the end of 60 months would be $530.73.

 CD holders can get a higher rate (also known as an annual percentage yield or “APY”) because the bank and credit union knows how long you will use your money.
+Calculate yields with our APY Calculator.

 The credit union or bank will charge you if you take out your money.
 Traditional and online CD accounts are designed to hold money for a fixed period.
 They have a term, and when the term ends, you can take out the money without being charged.